-- 100. Discuss the meaning of each of the following levels of strategy and indicate what level of management tends to take the lead responsibility for crafting the strategy at each of the four levels. - a. corporate strategy - b. business strategy - c. functional-area strategy - d. operating strategy - a Corporate strategy is orchestrated by the CEO and other senior executives and establishes an overall strategy for managing a set of businesses in a diversified, multibusiness company. - b.
-Business strategy is concerned with strengthening the market position, building competitive advantage, and improving the performance of a single line of business unit. - c.
-Functional-area strategies concern the approaches employed in managing particular functions within a business-like research and development (R&D), production, procurement of inputs, sales and marketing, distribution, customer service, and finance. - d.
-Operating strategies concern the relatively narrow approaches for managing key operating units (e.g., plants, distribution centers, purchasing centers) and specific operating activities with strategic significance (e.g., quality control, materials purchasing, brand management, Internet sales).
+- 109. Discuss the meaning of each of the following levels of strategy and indicate what level of management tends to take the lead responsibility for crafting the strategy at each of the four levels.

+- a. corporate strategy

+- b. business strategy

+- c. functional-area strategy

+- d. operating strategy

+The CEO and other senior executives orchestrate and establish the overall corporate strategy for managing a set of businesses within a diversified, multibusiness company.

+Divisional managers and line managers respectively coordinate setting the following strategies for their business units:

+Business strategy is concerned with strengthening the market position, building competitive advantage, and improving the performance of a single line of business unit.

+Functional-area strategy concerns approaches employed in managing particular functions within a business-such as research and development (R&D), production, information technology, talent management, supply chain configuration, sales and marketing, distribution, customer service, and finance.

+Operating strategy concerns relatively narrower approaches for managing key operating units (e.g., plants, distribution centers, purchasing centers) and specific operating activities with strategic significance (e.g., quality control, materials purchasing, brand management, Internet sales).

+AACSB: Analytical Thinking Blooms: Understand Difficulty: 2 Medium